postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

     * **Resources**: Exclude requests with image, JS, or CSS responses.
 1. Select **Start Capture**.

-The proxy debug session is now started, but it won't be capturing anything yet until a device is configured with the proxy.
+The proxy debug session is now started, but it won't capture anything until a device is configured with the proxy.

 ### Step 3: Configure the proxy on a client device